 Sanoma’s Insider Policy complies with the Guidelines for Insiders issued by Nasdaq Helsinki Ltd. and other relevant legislation, such as Market Abuse Regulation.

-According to the Insider Policy, a person who has gained Insider Information may not use the information by acquiring or disposing of Sanoma’s financial instruments (either on his own or a third party’s behalf, directly or indirectly), or give either direct or indirect advice on trading.
+According to the Insider Policy, a person who has gained inside information may not use the information by acquiring or disposing of Sanoma’s financial instruments (either on his own or a third party’s behalf, directly or indirectly), or give either direct or indirect advice on trading.

-- People who have access to all Insider Information, due to the nature of their position at Sanoma, are listed as permanent Insiders.
-As of 3 March 2020, there are no permanent insiders at Sanoma.
+- People who have access to all inside information, due to the nature of their position at Sanoma, are listed as permanent insiders.
+Currently, there are no permanent insiders at Sanoma.

 Sanoma publishes the notifications as a stock exchange release.
 Releases on managers’ transactions are available here.